-Fish fertilizers are an all-natural way to supply an abundance of minerals and vitamins to your plants, whether you are growing roses, vegetables, fruits, ferns or even houseplants.
-There are three types of fish fertilizer: fish meal, fish emulsion and hydrolyzed fish fertilizer.
+Fish fertilizers are an all-natural way to supply an abundance of minerals and vitamins to your plants, whether you are growing roses, vegetables, fruits, ferns, or even houseplants.
+There are three types of fish fertilizer: fish meal, fish emulsion, and hydrolyzed fish fertilizer.
 Each of these has specific benefits for your plants and is a rich source of concentrated nutrients.

-Fish emulsion helps plants become stronger, more healthy, and larger, with more vibrant flowers that bloom longer.
-With proper application fish emulsion can result in higher crop yields, particularly in cooler climates.
-This is because fertilizer such as manure break down slowly in cooler months, whereas fish emulsion fertilizes at a steady rate.
-It is important to know though that fish emulsion that is too strong can burn plants, particularly potted plants.
+Fish emulsion helps plants become stronger, healthier, and larger, with more vibrant flowers that bloom longer.
+With proper application, fish emulsion can result in higher crop yields, particularly in cooler climates.
+This is because fertilizers like manure or compost break down slowly in cooler months, whereas fish emulsion fertilizes at a steady rate.
+It is important to know, however, that fish emulsion that is too strong can burn plants, particularly potted plants.

-Fish meal is also a good source for micro nutrients and provides food for good bacteria in soil, resulting in larger, stronger plant growth.
-Fish meal fertilizer also allows the stored protein (nitrogen) to latch onto the plant, not the soil, resulting in more successful fertilizing.
+Fish meal is also a good source of micronutrients and provides food for good bacteria in soil, resulting in larger, stronger plant growth.
+Fish meal fertilizer also allows the nitrogen to latch onto the plant, not the soil, resulting in more successful fertilizing.
 Fish meal must be worked into the soil and then watered to soak in.

-Hydrolyzed fish has all of the main nutritional elements of a whole fish (such as amino acids, growth hormones and micronutrients) that are chelated, so they are easy for the plant to consume.
+Hydrolyzed fish has all of the main nutritional elements of a whole fish (such as amino acids, growth hormones, and micronutrients) that are chelated, so they are easy for the plant to consume.
 This type of fish fertilizer also has no odor and is applied as a soil drench or spray.
 Hydrolyzed fish works as a food source for good soil fungi.